eduardz1/Master-Thesis/chapters/theory.typ

 // Maybe here I can talk about tools and technologies?
 == HAWEN <hawen-chapter>

 The @HAWEN software is a Fortran-based tool designed to simulate the propagation of waves in a given medium (what we will call from now on the _forward problem_) and reconstruct the physical properties of a non-directly accessible medium (the _inverse problem_) @x-HAWEN.
 It is a general purpose tool which can be used in fields such as medical imaging, geophysics, helio-seismology, and more.
 The software achieves so by solving the wave equation in the frequency domain.

-$
-  - gradient 1/rho gradient u - omega^2/kappa u = f
-$

 #figure(
   diagram(